PriorLax123/Search_Algorithms/README.md

 The file Search.java contains all of the necessary code.

 ## What does the project do?

-This program allows you to give an input file with locations and distances between some pairs of cities.

-From that point, using the initial location and the goal location parameters, the program solves for the path that a search algorithm(chosen by the user) thinks is the best
+Using the initial location and the goal location parameters, the program solves for the path that a search algorithm(chosen by the user) thinks is the best based on an input file

 ## Command Line Arguements